Zion National Park Tour

 Naturalist NotesNature Notes

 Zion is extremely popular in the warm months of the year, but the winter has a mystical draw for many.
-Early spring rains bring water flows that are not seen the rest of the year.
+Early spring rains bring water flow that is not seen the rest of the year.
 Wildflowers burst with color in the spring.
-Fall in Southern Utah is spectacular, as autumn's red and orange glows give another perspective to the natural green setting of Zion National Park.
+Fall in southern Utah is spectacular, as autumn's red and orange glows give another perspective to the natural green setting of Zion National Park.
 But still most come to the park in the summer when everything is basked with sun and beauty.

 Next Page